gebimble/qmk_firmware/keyboards/crkbd/keymaps/gebimble/readme.md

 I've put 'grave' ('`') on the far left.
 Normally your pinky would hit a shift first, but, once again, these live under the thumbs.

-Now, unlike `rpbaptist`, I'm a right thumb space lover.
-The problem, however, is that I would quite like to have enter there too.
-In reality this isn't **awful**, because I've elected to place enter on the NUMPAD layer.
-Yeah, okay, this is a bit weird.
-My thinking is that it's a handy thing to have in a numpad, as occasionally one may be forced to type out a large number of newline-delimited numerical sequences, and moving back to the default layer to do so every time would become a pain.
-The downside, of course, is that you have to change to the numpad layer every time you want to hit enter.
-Some would argue that I'm prioritising an edge case to spite myself, and you might be right.
-I'll figure it out properly later ;)

-I've fiddled around with the thumbs a little, but not much.
-Like I said earlier, I like the space under the right thumb.
-So what goes on the left thumb?
-TAB.
-I don't know why, but the idea of having a tab under the left thumb just feels... right?
-Let's see how that goes.

 Everything else I've left alone (which is a bit like saying "I demolished the house, but other than I didn't do anything.")

 To summarise: